Pyprohly/reddit-api-doc-notes/docs/api-reference/emoji.rst

    "400","* The `s3_key` parameter was not specified or was empty.

-   * More than 24 characters were used for the `name` parameter."
+   * More than 24 characters were used for the `name` parameter.

+   * The `name` specified was invalid because it contains a space or other invalid characters.
+     Name can only contain letters, numbers, underscores, or hyphens."
    "403","You do not have permission to add an emoji to the specified subreddit."
    "500","* The `name` parameter was not specified or was empty.